septadev/GTFS/README.md

-# SEPTA Metro - Beta GTFS Feed
+# SEPTA Metro - GTFS Feed

 #### About this document